 Relevant (American) standard: Steel Deck Institute

-It is important to pair corrugated metal roofing with proper ventilation or a suspended ceiling in order to minimize solar heat transfer to interior spaces and acoustic transmission when it rains.
+It is important to pair corrugated metal roofing with proper ventilation or a suspended ceiling in order to minimize solar heat transfer to interior spaces and to reduce acoustic transmission when it rains.

 In context photographs (0)